 Setting up VR properly affects every session you'll have.
-Wrong room setup causes motion sickness.
-Wrong PC specs cause lag.
-Wrong accessories cause discomfort.
-This guide covers what you actually need.
+Wrong room setup causes motion sickness and controller damage.
+Wrong PC specs cause frame rate drops and latency-induced nausea.
+Wrong accessories cause discomfort over time.
+This comprehensive guide covers what you actually need, broken down by VR type and experience level.

 Mount expensive items (TV, mirrors) away from active play space.
 Even with controllers, hitting wall or TV with controllers happens.